S3-working-group/s3-practical-guide/readme.md

 ## Formats and Known Issues

+The main format for the practical guide is a Jekyll website on <https://patterns.sociocracy30.org>.

-The deck is currently available as PDF or PNG slides exported from [Deckset](decksetapp.com), as a html-version in [reveal.js](http://lab.hakim.se/reveal-js/#/) a static website (using jekyll and GitHub pages), and as e-books (ePub and PDF).
+Downloads are currently available as PDF or PNG slides exported from [Deckset](decksetapp.com), as a html-version in [reveal.js](http://lab.hakim.se/reveal-js/#/) a static website (using jekyll and GitHub pages), and as e-books (ePub and PDF).

 Deckset is nice to quickly hack together a beautiful presentation, but is a bit lacking when it comes to navigating larger presentations, and it's only available as a macOS app.
 Building the Hebrew version I discovered the hard way it does not support RTL languages., and did not find a way to automate pdf export, so with a growing number of languages Deckset is becoming increasingly painful.

 This is why I was looking at more open formats, and developed a generator for reveal.js, which generally works, but there might still a few small glitches in the CSS.
 Ping me if you find one.
+You can see it in action at <https://patterns.sociocracy30.org/slides.html>

 [Reveal.js docs](https://github.com/hakimel/reveal.js/blob/master/README.md)